boazbk/tcs/lec_06a_universality.md

 }
 ```

-Since we can transform _every_ NAND<< program to a NAND-TM one, we can also implement this interpreter in NAND-TM, hence completing the proof of [univnandppnoneff](){.ref}.
+Since we can transform _every_ NAND-RAM program to a NAND-TM one, we can also implement this interpreter in NAND-TM, hence completing the proof of [univnandppnoneff](){.ref}.

 ### A  Python interpreter in NAND-TM

-At this point you probably can guess that it is possible to write an interpreter for  languages such as  C or Python in NAND<< and hence in NAND-TM as well.
+At this point you probably can guess that it is possible to write an interpreter for  languages such as  C or Python in NAND-RAM and hence in NAND-TM as well.
-After all, with NAND-TM / NAND<< we have access to an unbounded array of memory, which we can use to simulate memory allocation and access, and can do all the basic computation steps offered by modern CPUs.
+After all, with NAND-TM / NAND-RAM we have access to an unbounded array of memory, which we can use to simulate memory allocation and access, and can do all the basic computation steps offered by modern CPUs.
 Writing such an interpreter is nobody's idea of a fun afternoon, but the fact it can be done gives credence to the belief that NAND-TM _is_ a good model for general-purpose computing.